rackerlabs/rs-heat-docs/securitygroup-attachment.rst

 SecurityGroupAttachment is used to attach a security group to a port.

-This resource is used in following cases;
+SecurityGroupAttachment resource is used in following cases;

-1. If the user wanted to attach a security group to an operator created port
+(1)If the user wanted to attach a security group to an operator created port

-2. User created a port out side of a template and wanted to attach a security group to port as part of a template
+(2)User created a port out side of a template and wanted to attach a security group to port as part of a template

 Example template